mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     is stored in the browser's "local storage", which means it will be remembered for the next visit.

-    The default with can be configured with the theme option :theme-option:`sidebarwidth`,
+    The default width can be configured with the theme option :theme-option:`sidebarwidth`,
-    the content of the sidebar can be configured with :confval:`html_sidebars`.
+    the content of the sidebar can be configured with :confval:`html_sidebars` (and :confval:`html_logo`).

     On devices with a touchscreen,
-    the sidebar can be opened and closed with a swipe right/left gesture.
+    the sidebar can be opened/closed with a swipe right/left gesture.

 keyboard navigation
     This is one of the features that's provided by Sphinx,